House Party 2: Plot

 In order to raise the money he needs and win back Sidney, Kid, Play, Bilal and Jamal secretly hold a pajama themed party for the students in the faculty dining hall.
 For this, Kid steals the hall's key.
 Admission is $10 for men and free for women who wear nightwear.
 Stab, Zilla & Pee Wee try to get information on the party by pretending to be students, but their antics are unsuccessful.
 The party is a success as hundreds of students turn up wearing elaborate costumes and dance the night away amidst popular acts, including to a performance by Kid and Play.

 Eventually, Play sees the con artists trying to coerce Zora, Sidney’s socially conscious cousin/roommate.
 Meanwhile, Kid sees Miles with Sidney trying to drug her.
 Kid, Play and campus security run upstairs to stop the con artists and Miles.
 Kid fights Miles on the roof.
 The dean and the police come in to stop the party.
 Play tells the dean that Sheila and Rick stole Kid’s check.
 They, along with Miles, are arrested.

 The dean tells Kid, Play, Bilal, and Jamal to clean up the hall, or Kid will face expulsion.
 Confronted by Mr. Lee for unauthorized use of the hall, Kid confesses his financial troubles and gives him the money for the damages.
 With all of his options exhausted, Kid still has to drop out of school and visits his father's grave to try to sort things out.
 Play shows up trying to talk to Kid who is still disappointed with his best friend for causing him to drop out of college.

 Meanwhile, Kid heads back to his dorm room to move his things out.
 Sidney & Jamal help to console him.
 Kid visits Mr. Lee on good terms and then Sinclair, who encourages him to return one day for his education.
 Later, Play arrives in his beat up old wagon, and gives Kid money, feeling guilty about using his check.
-Revealing he sold 'ForPlay' for Kid, Play apologizes for everything.
+Revealing he sold 'Foxbody' for Kid, Play apologizes for everything.
 Kid wants to go out and celebrate with him and Bilal, but Play tells him to hit the books, saying he is gonna visit the university periodically, seeing as Kid is his "investment" now.
 Jamal helps Kid move back in as Play drives off into the sunset.